Traverse City Area Public Schools: History

 In May 2017, Eastern Elementary closed for a rebuild, similar to the rebuild of Long Lake Elementary six years prior.
 The project lasted the entire 2017/18 school year, and was completed in summer of 2018.
 The students were moved to the nearby vacant Bertha Vos, which closed the previous year.
 This project costed around $10 million.
 Also in 2017, a Traverse City food company called Food for Thought bought the vacant Long Lake Elementary School building, which was used as an elementary school before 2011.
 The company remodeled the elementary building into a warehouse.

 In 2018, TCAPS has three vacant properties around the Traverse City Area.
 It is unknown if these properties are to become schools, but TCAPS has expressed feelings of building a new district headquarters, replacing the old Boardman Building in Traverse City.
 Also in 2018, Old Mission School became an independent district, further lowering the number of elementary schools in the district.

 In 2019, Paul Soma retired as superintendent of TCAPS, and Ann Cardon took over.
 However, that October, Cardon resigned, due to tension between her and the school board.
 Former superintendent Jim Pavelka took the position of interim superintendent.
 On May 20, 2020, Dr. John VanWagoner, former superintendent of Alpena Public Schools, was elected to become the next superintendent.
 VanWagoner was elected by the board 7–0 over Denise Herrmann, former superintendent of the Roseville Joint Union High School District in Roseville, California.
 VanWagoner was officially hired in June 2020.

-Also in 2019, TCAPS announced they wanted to rebuild their Montessori school at the old Glenn Loomis Elementary, set to open in the 2021–2022 school year.
+Also in 2019, TCAPS announced their intent to rebuild their Montessori school at the old Glenn Loomis Elementary, set to open in the 2021–2022 school year.
 Proposed locations included east of Thirlby Field, its current location west of Thirlby Field, or on Franke Road near Meijer.
-In January 2020, TCAPS voted to build on the Franke Road location, and reopen Glenn Loomis as a standard elementary school.
+In January 2020, TCAPS voted to build on the Franke Road location.
+The school officially opened in June 2023, after years of delay.
 This succeeds a number of school rebuilds and remodels around the area, including the building of remodeled front entrances at Courtade, Willow Hill, Silver Lake Elementary schools, as well as West Middle School, during summer of 2019, and Westwoods and Blair in 2020.
 Blair, Silver Lake, and Westwoods Elementary schools had also been expanded in the previous years to accommodate a higher number of students.